ismailsakci-coop/sep/README.md

 ### 🎧 Speech-Only Rendering Pipeline

-This repo contains an end-to-end pipeline for stripping background music from large batches of TTS outputs using a fusion of heavy separator models (HTDemucs-FT + MDX-Extra-Q), DNS64 denoising, beta-Wiener post-masking, and loudness management.
-Everything you need to reproduce the pilot + batch run lives here.
+This repo contains an end-to-end pipeline for stripping background music from large batches of TTS outputs using a fusion of separator models (HTDemucs-FT + MDX-Extra-Q), DNS64 denoising, beta-Wiener post-masking, and loudness management.
 ---

-#### 🗂️ Top-Level Layout
+#### 🗂️ Layout

 ```text
 .